What is net metering?

 Why is the feed-in tariff lower than what I pay?

 Power companies have to bear substantial costs to generate, transport and sell electricity.
 They also have to bear additional costs when they take power from an individual user and pass it on to others.
-These costs can include network costs they have to bear when electricity travels over any distance; retails costs incurred marketing, billing, and providing customer support; and costs incurred because of complying with environmental schemes.
+These can include network costs when electricity travels over any distance; retails costs incurred marketing, billing, and providing customer support; and costs incurred because of complying with environmental schemes.